boothj5/minions/README.md

 cp target/echo-minion-1.0-SNAPSHOT-jar-with-dependencies.jar ~/.local/share/minions/plugins/.
 ```

-The plugin will be available on the next refresh (`minions.refresh.seconds`).
+The plugin will be available on the next refresh.

 #Using Minions
 When the Minions bot is present in the chat room, use the following to list available commands, (assuming the default prefix '!'):